KriChau95/AI-Project-2/README.md

-# AI Project 2: Maze Bot for Rat Capture
+# Bayesian Agents for Stochastic Pursuit in Maze Environments

 ## Overview